Ink/ios-picker/README.md

 		- Now if you right click on file owner, you should see the following.
 		<img src="https://github.com/Filepicker/ios/raw/master/Documenation%20Files/140.png" class="center">

-7. Add your API KEY
+7. Add your API Key
 	- Go to `Supporting Files/FilepickerDemo-Info.plist`.
 (Your's may vary if you didn't name it FilepickerDemo).
 	- Right click, `Add Row`.
-	- For the key: `Filepicker APIKEY`
+	- For the key: `Filepicker API Key`
 	- For the value, paste in your apikey that you got from filepicker.io
 	<img src="https://github.com/Filepicker/ios/raw/master/Documenation%20Files/150.png" class="center">